thelastpickle/cassandra-medusa/docs/Performing-backups.md

   Backup Cassandra

 Options:
-  --backup-name TEXT           Custom name for the backup --stagger INTEGER            Check for staggering initial backups for
+  --backup-name TEXT          Custom name for the backup --stagger INTEGER           Drop initial backups if longer than a duration
-                               duration seconds
+                              in seconds

+  --enable-md5-checks         During backups and verify, use md5 calculations
+                              to determine file integrity (in addition to size, which is used by default)

   --mode [full|differential]
   --help                      Show this message and exit.
 ```

 Once Medusa is setup, you can create a **differential** backup with the following command: